-I bathroom fittings

-1

-No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 The cold water rising main was not fully inspectable.
 Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
-A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.

-Heating and hot water
+Heating and hot wa ter

 Repair category 2

-Notes The central heating system has not been checked or tested in any way however some older style components were noted including the back boiler.
+Notes The central heating system has not been checked or tested in any way however some older style components were noted including, in particular, the back boiler.
 Future upgrading may be required and a precautionary check of the system should be made by a Gas Safe registered contractor.
 A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

-Drainage Repair category 1 Notes At the date of inspection there were no obvious signs of surface water, chokeage or blockage.
+Drainage Repair category 1 Notes At date of inspection, there were no obvious signs of surface water, chokeage or blockage.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.